 - Maintaining Lawful F-1 Student Status All international students are required to maintain their lawful status.
 This page discusses the various regulations that international students in F-1 status should know.

-- Curricular Practical Training (C.P.T.)
-Student Online Request Form Students in F-1 status qualify for off-campus work authorization after they’ve been in good standing for at least one academic year at the college level.
+- Curricular Practical Training (CPT) Student Online Request Form Students in F-1 status qualify for off-campus work authorization after they’ve been in good standing for at least one academic year at the college level.
 (AD students are exempt from this restriction.)
-Students must receive O.I.A. authorization prior to starting any off-campus engagement, even if it is unpaid.
+Students must receive OIA authorization prior to starting any off-campus engagement, even if it is unpaid.
 Please note that if you cannot get your approval signature because your teacher/administrator is not available, they can complete the online approval form.
-For more information on CPT and the PDF version of the CPT Request Form click here.
+All CPTs requests and teacher approvals must be submitted electronically.

-- Requesting Support Letters Fill out this form to receive a letter for the purposes of applying for a visa, establishing a bank account, inviting a family member to visit the U.S., or enrollment/residency verification.
+- Requesting Support Letters Fill out this form to receive a letter for the purposes of applying for a visa, establishing a bank account, or enrollment/residency verification.

 For Faculty, Staff, and Visitors